Wisdom from my favourite cartoonist, Australian mystic Michael Leunig. Simply brilliant!

 The take home message?
 Perspectives control the world we see.
 India confirmed that for me on arrival back from Afghanistan.
 My India, this secular democracy where those not of the dominant religion or caste are discriminated against.
 Tired and dishevelled, wearing Afghani clothes, bearded, with a backpack on my back and a bag tied up with string (Its zip burst) on my shoulder I took a metro from Indira Gandhi International Airport to New Delhi station.
 I had a few hours before my train home and needed a place to sit.
 Paharganj opposite the station is a traveller's hangout, where western tourists, backpacked and bebangled, first wash up in India.
 They are accosted by touts offering hotels and restaurants and city tours and rickshaws.
 Every time I go there with a backpack (the universal symbol for "traveller") I am similarly hassled.
 Paharganj vendors see a backpack and see an opportunity.
 Ready to fend off the touts I headed for a cafe I know, where for the price of a chai I get a breezy rooftop, a view and WiFi.

 Last week, in Afghan clothes, bearded, backpacked, dishevelled and toting a scrappy tied-up-with-string bag I got not one offer of a hotel, rickshaw or city tour.
 Not one.
 The young man at "my" cafe who has welcomed me (or at least my money) many times before did not recognize me.
 Though unwelcoming he did, unwillingly, serve me a chai.
 There were a couple of tourists there, but plenty of space.
 Space for Western tourists, for a New Zealand/Indian development specialist even.
 Not for a muslim Afghan.
-As I draineded my chai, dregs still warm in the cup, the waiter suggested to me it was time to leave.
+I drained my chai and had only just put the cup back on its saucer when the waiter came over to suggest it was time to leave.
+I paid and walked out with the dregs still warm in the cup.

 As Michael Leunig says "See the world you look for.
-Red lines or green curves- its a choice."
+Red zig-zags or green curves.
+Your choice."